ptek/kerestey.net/content/writing/2020-07-07-first-impressions-single-spa.md

 But single-spa does not check for the presence of it when the function is called.

-When we create an entrypoint to an application with
+When we created an entrypoint to an application with

 ```typescript
 function mount(): {